 "What makes your firm different?" a client representative might ask.
 How would you respond?
 In fact, you should know what to say immediately, as should everyone else in your firm who regularly, or who may have occasion to, answer that question as part of the firm's overall sales and marketing efforts.
-To fulfill this assignment, identify all other firms in your geographical marketing area (GMA) that offer at least some of the services you offer.
-Compare your firm to those and identify what makes your firm different, with an emphasis on those differences that make your firm better.
+To fulfill this assignment, identify your firm's major competitors in its geographical marketing area (GMA).
+Compare your firm to those and identify the principal characteristics that make your firm different, with an emphasis on those differences that make your firm better.
 You should be able to accomplish this easiest by working with peers in your firm who are familiar with other firms, and who may have their own opinions about "them vs. us."
 Perform additional research, as necessary, by working with client representatives and those who provide goods and services to you and your competitors.
 Prepare a matrix identifying differences.
 Prepare guidance material that permits you to identify those differences that make the most sense in light of the clients involved (e.g., "We have more resources than many of our competitors" may be good for some client representatives, while "We're a smaller, more intimate firm" may be better for others).
 Conduct at least one seminar with others in your firm who could benefit, to get used to the material and to apply it in practice on one another.
 Then at least one of you will have to "try it out" on a genuine prospective-client representative (whether or not the individual asks "What makes you different?" you need to answer the question) and report results.

-- an executive summary, - an orienting overview or introduction, - a discussion of how you conducted your research, - the matrix you developed, - a report on results of the seminar, - a report on your "real life" application, - a discussion of any changes you plan to make to the matrix or other materials, - a discussion of how the material will be used in the future, - other material that you believe is appropriate, and - analysis sheets (one per competitor) indicating how your firm differs (these can go in an appendix).
+- an executive summary, - an orienting overview or introduction in which you discuss the project's purposes and goals, - a discussion of how you conducted your research. - the matrix you developed, - a report on results of the seminar, - a report on your "real life" application, - a discussion of any changes you plan to make to the matrix or other materials, - a discussion of how the material will be used in the future. - other material that you believe is appropriate, and - analysis sheets (one per competitor) indicating how your firm differs (these can go in an appendix).